 Similar findings of positive body recomposition have been found in elite athletes of various other sports, including elite rugby players and NCAA Division football players already squatting over 382 lb (174 kg) and benching over 289 lb (131 kg).
 I personally observe this routinely in my clients.
 Several of my clients with access to reliable body fat measurement techniques, such as DXA (think ‘x-ray’) scans, gained muscle all the way up until the last few weeks before their contest.

 Gaining muscle on a weight loss diet is not only possible, it should be expected for most people on a serious program.
 As long as the stimulus for muscle growth is carefully designed and customized, your body will find a way to get bigger.
 Your body is not the enemy.
 It is a miraculous survival machine that adapts to the stress you impose on it.
 When you understand it, you can control it.

 So screw the naysayers.
 When you don’t believe what you want is possible, you have defeated yourself before you even began.

 Update: Curious about how exactly it’s possible for the body to build muscle in a deficit?
 I’ve answered that question extensively in this short interview.

-This article is part of the Bayesian PT Course.
+This article was an excerpt of the online Bayesian PT Course Certification Program.
 Want more articles like this?
 Have a look at the full course contents and be sure to read the reviews.